 After gathering all of your topics and keywords, which should be efficiently organized at this point, it’s time to focus on the different SEO aspects that all of your pages will use.

 Technical SEO is necessary to implement, as it’s how Google crawls, indexes, and—in part—ranks your content.
 All of the updates that have gone into Google’s algorithm over the years has made elements such as content, meta content, and HTML code vital to your content’s performance in SERPs.

 On the other hand, despite all of the talk about length, structure, headings, links, and so on, it’s been largely established

 Implementing the right internal linking strategy across all of your topic hubs and subpages will serve as the “roots” that support your topic hub tree.

 You’ll want to determine the best anchor text to use for each link, as they will include the specific short-tail or long-tail keywords that you want that linked page to rank for in the end.

 Make sure your topic hub has sufficient high-quality links with relevant anchor text leading to those subpages, and ensure that your subpages are doing the same for your main hub.
 This will keep all of your pages connected, leading readers to your subpages or main topic hub, while giving Google more incentive to rank pages for specific relevant terms.

 Be On Your Way to Developing B2B Topic Hubs That Get Results

-Taking all of these into consideration, you can create topic hubs that effectively trump all other resources out there in your niche, while helping encourage readers to become customers.
+Taking all of these into consideration when developing your online marketing campaign, you can create topic hubs that effectively trump all other resources out there in your niche, while helping encourage readers to become customers.
 In addition to other types of content, these resource pages will reinforce the rest of your website while further proving that you’re the go-to source for information in your industry.